The payment-cdi-event quickstart demonstrates how to use CDI Events in Red Hat JBoss Enterprise Application Platform.

 The JSF front-end client allows you to create both credit and debit operation events.

 To test this quickstart, enter an amount, choose either a Credit or Debit operation, and then click on Pay to create the event.

 A Session scoped (@SessionScoped) payment event handler catches the operation and produces (@Produces) a named list of all operations performed during this session.
-The event is logged in the JBoss console and the event list is displayed in a table at the bottom of the form.
+The event is logged in the JBoss EAP server log and the event list is displayed in a table at the bottom of the form.

 The payment-cdi-event quickstart defines the following classes:

 A session scoped bean that stores the payment form information:

 It contains the following utilities methods:

 public String pay(): Process the operation when the user clicks on submit.
 We have only one JSP page, so the method does not return anything and the flow of control doesn't change.

 public void reset(): Clear the payment form data.

 PaymentEvent: We have only one Event.
 It handles both credit and debit operations.
 Qualifiers help us to make the difference at injection point.